Formaldehyde-Based Foam Insulation Back from the Dead

 UFFI (a.k.a. injection-installed amino foam) has some quite attractive features, and I believe these to be a fairly good option for concrete masonry construction.
 Very significantly, it is the only foam-plastic insulation that does not contain halogenated flame retardants.
 Were it not for the shrinkage and the lack of clear information and transparency by most of the amino foam industry, I would feel even better about it.

-To see our complete listing of UFFI manufacturers, along with similar evaluations of dozens of other insulation types, see Insulation Choices: What You Need to Know About Performance, Cost, Health and Environmental Considerations.
+To see our complete listing of UFFI manufacturers, along with similar evaluations of dozens of other insulation types, see The BuildingGreen Guide to Insulation.

 Alex is founder of BuildingGreen, Inc. and executive editor of Environmental Building News.
 In 2012 he founded the Resilient Design Institute.
 To keep up with Alex’s latest articles and musings, you can sign up for his Twitter feed.